Find the Best Sump Pump Installation Services Near You

 What is a check valve, and why is it important for my sump pump?

 A check valve is a one-way valve installed on the discharge pipe of your sump pump. .
-It's important because it prevents backflow, ensuring efficient pump operation.
+It's crucial because it prevents backflow, ensuring efficient pump operation.
 Without a check valve, the sump pump would have to work harder and could wear out prematurely.

 How do I know what size sump pump I need?